nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### FindCommand Class
+The FindCommand Class contains static `String` attributes of error messages to be displayed in the event of invalid user input.
+The constructor of `FindCommand` takes in a `Predicate<Assignment>` depending on the prefix or keywords in the user's input.
+Its attribute `predicate` of type `Predicate<Assignment>` is initialised to this value.

+- This class contains static `String` attributes of error messages to be displayed in the event of invalid user input.
 - `FindCommand` extends abstract class `Command` and overrides the method `execute` in `CommandResult`.
-- The constructor of `FindCommand` takes in a Predicate depending on the prefix or keywords in the user's input.
-- This class contains static `String` attributes of error messages to be displayed in the event of invalid user input.

 ##### FindCommandParser Class
-- The `FindCommandParser` class contains private methods to parse each type of keyword field, and to check for valid input format.
+- The `FindCommandParser` class contains private methods to parse each keyword field, and to check for valid input format.

 - `FindCommandParser` implements `Parser<FindCommand>` and it parses the user's input to return a `FindCommand` object.

 Given below is the class diagram of `FindCommandParser` class.